bardiaHSZD/ComputerVision/README.md

-# GameEngineDev
+# Visual Effects
-This repository demonstrates foundations of game engine development.
+This repository demonstrates AI applications for Visual Effects and Games.